JacobFV/mln-dashboard/docs/backend.md

 # Backend

-TODO: getUser() does authentication, checks verification, optional redirect, and returns user object while getData('users.<email>') only returns user object

 TODO: restructure as much functionality as possible into a graphql schema

 When you run `npm run dev`, you are starting a node.js process that serves the pages located in the /pages directory.
 If you're working in vscode, select the `Next.js: debug server-side` or `Next.js: debug full stack` options to enjoy break-point debugging

 I'm splitting the backend code into three parts:

 - **API endpoints**.
-These are located in the `/pages/api` folder.
-Like any other Next.js page, whenever the user navigates to `http://localhost:<app_port>/api/...`, the corresponding function in `/pages/api/...` is called.
+These are located in the `/src/pages/api` folder.
+Like any other Next.js page, whenever the user navigates to `http://localhost:<app_port>/api/...`, the corresponding function in `/src/pages/api/...` is called.
 - **Server-only code**.
 Many API endpoints use the same code.
-This code is located in the `/server` folder.
+This code is located in the `/src/server` folder.
 These functions do not\* operate on HTTP requests or responses.
 - **Applications**.
 These are the essential programs that this web app provides an interface to.
 For MLN-Dashboard, examples of apps could be graph generation, visualization, and data retrieval tools.
-This code is located in the `/apps` folder.
-See the [Apps](/docs/apps) documentation page for details.
+This code is located in the `/src/apps` folder.
+See the [Apps](/docs/apps.md) documentation page for details.

 ## Diagrams